 For the Action, we use the default replace selection option.

 Right away, the Select pane will preview what will be selected.
-Press Select.
+A blue preview caption bar appears at the top of the window with the name of the template being previewed.

 That selects the two triangles in the drawing.
 We can then Shift-Ctrl-click either of the areas we wish to de-select, if we do not want to select them both.